+3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND MATERIAL ACCOUNTING POLICY INFORMATION (continued)

-- 3.2 Significant accounting policies (continued) - Cash and cash equivalents (continued)
+Cash and cash equivalents (continued)

 For the purposes of the consolidated statement of cash flows, cash and cash equivalents consist of cash and cash equivalents as defined above, net of outstanding bank overdrafts which are repayable on demand and form an integral part of the Group's cash management.
 Such overdrafts are presented as short-term borrowings in the consolidated statement of financial position.